aitlabyad/aitlabyad/README.md

 - 👋 Hi, I’m @aitlabyad
 - 👀 I’m interested in new tech
 - 🌱 I’m currently learning AWS
-- 📫 How to reach me ... aitlabyad.com
+- 📫 How to reach me ... aitlabyad.me

 <!---
 aitlabyad/aitlabyad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.